bihor/camaliga/README.md

 New in version 11.1:
 - Replacement of the Viewhelper cam:addPublicResources.
 It is now deprecated.
 Use f:asset.css or f:asset.script instead.
 - Backend-Layout adapted for TYPO3 11.
-- New method for changing the page title.
+- New method for changing the page title and the metatags.
 Utility PageTitle removed.